-“Many people aren’t aware of other disorders because Alzheimer’s disease, which is equated with memory disorders, has gotten most of the attention,” Dr. Kaufer says.
+“Many people aren’t aware of other disorders because Alzheimer’s disease, which is equated with memory disorders, has gotten most of the attention,” Dr. Kaufer said.

 We sat down with Dr. Kaufer to better understand lesser-known dementias and the problems with diagnosing them.